vatesfr/xen-orchestra/@vates/generator-toolbox/README.md

 Fork a generator.
 The rules ares:

-- if the source returns, all the forks returns
+- if the source returns, all the forks return
 - if the forks error, all the forks errors with the same error
 - if a fork return , it is stopped, but the generator continue with the other
 - if a fork errors, it is stopped, but the generator continue with the other